gokul2736/gokul2736/README.md

 neither I do carve stories on pencil tips and chalk nibs — a craft of precision and patience.

 Through the lens, I'm a **shutterbug** by instinct, capturing moments that speak.
-Off-screen,also a non photogenic shutterbug, capturing skies.
+Off-screen,also a non photogenic loves to capture skies.